jeffreykegler/old_kollos/notes/misc/strand.md

 In this document,
 to avoid confusion,
 subtraction will always be
-shown as the addition of a negative number.
+shown as the addition of a negative.
 For example `4+(-1) = 3`.

 ## Nucleobases and nucleotides

-In order to make the following algorithm appeal to the intuition more, we use an analogy to DNA transcription and winding.
+In an attempt to appeal to the intuition, we employ terms that make an analogy to DNA transcription and winding.
-For this purpose, we borrow some of the specialist terminology of biochemistry.

 A DNA molecule consists of two "strands", which are joined by "nucleobase pairs".
 In DNA, there are four nucleobases: the familiar